Qt and C++ Embedded Development: Pros, Cons, and Alternatives

 Besides, you may use other IDEs as well.

-Qt Designer is the original built-in GUI designer.
+Qt Designer is the original built-in instrument for app and embedded GUI development.
 However, it can be used as an independent tool.

 Qt Design Studio is a pared-down version of Qt Creator.
 It offers a set of 2D/3D instruments for building user interfaces, user experiences, and human-machine interfaces.
 Qt Design Studio allows designers and developers to increase the level of communication by working in one framework with one common language.